Your eyes change as you age. Some problems become more common as you get older, although they can affect anyone at any

 Dry eyes happen when your tear glands can’t make enough tears or produce low-quality tears.
 Your eyes might itch, burn, or turn red.
 It’s rare, but if you don’t take care of it, you could lose some vision.
 Your eye doctor may suggest a humidifier in your home or special eye drops that simulate tears.
 Doctors treat severe cases with tear duct plugs, prescription eye drops, or surgery.

-Tearing, when your eyes make too many tears, can happen if you’re sensitive to light, wind, or temperature changes.
+Tearing, when your eyes make too many tears, or the tears aren't draining properly, can happen if you're sensitive to light, wind, or temperature changes, or if your tear duct drainage systems are blocked.
 Shield your eyes and wear sunglasses.
-If that doesn’t help, you may have a more serious problem, like an eye infection or blocked tear duct.
+If that doesn't help, you may have a more serious problem, like an eye infection or blocked tear duct.
 Your eye doctor can treat both.

 Cataracts are cloudy areas that cover all or part of the lens of your eye.
 In a healthy eye, the lens is clear like a camera lens; light passes right through it and hits tissue at the back of your eye.
 That’s the retina, and it processes images.
 Cataracts block the lens and make it hard for you to see.
 They often form slowly, without pain, redness, or tearing.
 Some stay small and don’t affect your sight.
 If they cause problems, your doctor can remove them with surgery and replace your lens with an artificial version.

 Glaucoma is a disease that affects the eye's optic nerve.
 It typically results from too much pressure inside your eye.
 If the normal flow of the watery fluid between your cornea and lens is blocked, the fluid and pressure from it build up.
 If you don’t catch it early, it can lead to permanent vision loss and blindness.
 You may not have symptoms or pain early on, so get your eyes checked regularly.
 Treatment ranges from prescription eye drops and oral medications to surgery.